-Deploying objective, standardized measures, MercurySays focuses on the intent of a message and, consequently, the thinking that created it.
-MercurySays identifies patterns and structures that are common to all human communication and, from that perspective, it offers standard psychological sales advice that can assist the user in writing their reply.
+Deploying objective, standardized measures, MercurySays focuses on, among many other aspects, the intent of a message and, consequently, the thinking that created it.
+MercurySays identifies patterns and structures that are common to all human communication and, from that perspective, it offers profound insights that can assist the user to write powerful and successful messages.

-MercurySays employs a database/dictionary to assess text messages by measuring punctuation marks, words, and combinations of words, such as pairs, phrases, clauses, sentences, exclamations, questions, paragraphs, and message structures.
-Aside from standard lexicographic entries, the database/dictionary includes numbers, symbols, short forms, emoticons, vernacular terms, misspellings, slang, neologisms, and phonetic spellings based on regional and national accents.
-It is continually updated to accommodate commonly used subject matters, styles, and linguistic idiosyncrasies.
+MercurySays employs a database/dictionary to assess text messages by measuring words, groups of words, punctuation marks, and much more.
+Aside from standard lexicographic entries, the database/dictionary includes numbers, symbols, short forms, vernacular terms, misspellings, slang, neologisms, and phonetic spellings based on regional and national accents.
+It is continually updated to accommodate commonly used and current subject matters, styles, and linguistic idiosyncrasies.

 MercurySays does not use A.I., nor does it copy, record, or sell-on any message that it analyzes.